gls-denmark/kotlin-data-wedge/README.md

 ```

 ### ScannerController
-The scanner controller makes it possible to `resumeScanner` and `suspendScanner` turning the scanner completely of, making the hardware buttons do nothing until resumed.
+The scanner controller makes it possible to `resumeScanner` and `suspendScanner` turning the scanner completely off, making the hardware buttons do nothing until resumed.

 Furthermore the `ScannerController` exposes the `scannerOutputFlow` which can be collected in order to receive updates on the current scanner state.